 Students are able to share their skills in several competitions throughout the year, namely the ACSI Spelling Bee, the Wayne County Spelling Bee, the ACSI Speech meet, and the Creative Writing Festival.
 In another cross-subject collaboration, students may compose an art criticism piece for a statewide art criticism competition.

-Wooster Christian School has partnered with the University of Richmond to provide our students with the finest technology program available today.
+Wooster Christian School uses EasyTech from Learning.com to provide our students with the finest technology program available today.
 Components of our program include:

 In the Bible, the psalmist declares “Let everything that has breath praise the Lord!”
 (Psalm 150:6) In keeping with this verse, the goal of the music program at WCS is to develop students’ God-given musical talents so that they can use those gifts to worship Him.

 In middle school, students have the opportunity to participate in instrumental music (band) or vocal music (choir).
 Students may also elect to participate in both ensembles.
 While the classes are performance based, emphasis is placed in both band and choir on learning the fundamentals of music.
 While rehearsing and performing a variety of musical styles, we seek to bring glory to God in all that we do.

 A number of additional opportunities for musical expression are available.
 The chapel band meets regularly after school and is set up like a contemporary worship band.
 This group then helps lead students in musical worship at selected chapel services throughout the year.
 Students also have the option of entering solos and ensembles into the ACSI music festival each spring.

 Throughout the year, students have a chance to perform for events such as school concerts, Grandparents' Day, Fine Arts Night, and the music festival.
 Each year, we also make it a goal to expose students to musical performance.
 In the past, students have gone to a college campus and spent the day with the university marching band.
 We also have hosted a variety of musical performances at the school.